umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 ## Getting Started

-To work with Webhooks, you need to go to the Webhooks within the Settings section:
+To work with Webhooks, you need to go to Webhooks within the Settings section:
 ![Webhooks section](images/webhook-section.png)

 From here we can create a webhook, by clicking the `Create webhook` button, this will take you to the create webhook screen: